witteveenbos/wflow-qgis/docs/src/installation.rst

   ``python setup.py install``
 - Restart QGis after the installation is complete.

-This will install the QGis-WFlow plugin in the correct folder (``%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\QGis-WFlow``) on your system.
+This will install the QGis-Wflow plugin in the correct folder (``%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\QGis-Wflow``) on your system.

 .. info::
     You can also install the plugin ``Plugin Reloader`` from the `QGIS plugin repository <https://plugins.qgis.org/plugins/plugin_reloade>`_.
-This plugin allows you to reload the QGis-WFlow plugin.
+This plugin allows you to reload the QGis-Wflow plugin.
 This is useful when you are developing the plugin and want to see the changes you made.
 See
     `Experimental Plugins  <https://www.qgistutorials.com/en/docs/using_plugins.html#experimental-plugins>`_ for more details on how to install this plugin.